Three characterizations of a self-similar aperiodic 2-dimensional subshift: Introduction

-The 2-dimensional subshift $\Omega_\Ucal$ was introduced in \cite{MR3978536} and discovered during the study of the substitutive structure \cite{MR4226493} of the Jeandel-Rao Wang shift \cite{jeandel_aperiodic_2015}.
-Its description as the coding of a toral $\Z^2$-action was presented in \cite{labbe_markov_2021} and its substitutive structure was further developed in \cite{labbe_induction_2020}.
-This chapter provides a transversal reading of results divided in four different articles and gathers the methods introduced by focussing on the self-similar subshift hidden in the Jeandel-Rao Wang shift.
-Thus we avoid the difficulty raised by the Jeandel-Rao Wang shift itself which is not a minimal subshift, has a long preperiod in its substitutive description and needs the definition of other tools including the shear-conjugacy.
+The 2-dimensional subshift $\Omega_\Ucal$ was introduced in \cite{MR3978536} and discovered during the study of the substitutive structure \cite{MR4226493} of the Jeandel--Rao Wang shift \cite{MR4210631}.
+Its description as the coding of a toral $\Z^2$-action was presented in \cite{MR4213162} and its substitutive structure was further developed in \cite{MR4347332}.
+This chapter provides a transversal reading of results divided in four different articles about Jeandel--Rao tilings and gathers the methods introduced by focussing on the self-similar subshift hidden in the Jeandel--Rao Wang shift, which is more simple.
+Thus we avoid the difficulty raised by the Jeandel--Rao Wang shift itself which is not a minimal subshift, has a long preperiod in its substitutive description and needs the definition of other tools including the shear-conjugacy.

 \textbf{Structure of the chapter}.
 Section~\ref{chap:Labbe:sec:Preliminaries} gathers preliminary notions on topological dynamical systems, subshifts and shifts of finite type and $d$-dimensional languages.
-In Section~\ref{chap:Labbe:sec:aperiodic-self-similar-subshifts}, we define a $2$-dimensional self-similar subshift $\Xcal_\phi$ from a $2$-dimensional substitution $\phi$ defined on 19-letter alphabet.
-We show that $\Xcal_\phi$ is aperiodic.
-In Section~\ref{chap:Labbe:sec:wang-shifts}, we introduce a Wang shift $\Omega_\Ucal$ defined from a set $\Ucal$ of 19 Wang tiles and we show using the notion of marker tiles that it is self-similar and $\Omega_\Ucal=\Xcal_\phi$.
-In Section~\ref{chap:Labbe:sec:Z2-rotations}, we introduce a $2$-dimensional subshift defined as the symbolic representation of a toral $\Z^2$-rotation using a partition of $\R^2/\Z^2$ into 19 polygons.
-We show that it is also self-similar and equal to $\Xcal_\phi$.
+In Section~\ref{chap:Labbe:sec:aperiodic-self-similar-subshifts}, we define a $2$-dimensional self-similar subshift $\Xcal_\Phi$ from a $2$-dimensional substitution $\Phi$ defined on 16-letter alphabet.
+We show that $\Xcal_\Phi$ is aperiodic.
+In Section~\ref{chap:Labbe:sec:wang-shifts}, we introduce a Wang shift $\Omega_\Zcal$ defined from a set $\Zcal$ of 16 Wang tiles and we show using the notion of marker tiles that it is self-similar and $\Omega_\Zcal=\Xcal_\Phi$.
+In Section~\ref{chap:Labbe:sec:Z2-rotations}, we introduce a $2$-dimensional subshift defined as the symbolic representation of a toral $\Z^2$-rotation using a partition of $\R^2/\Z^2$ into 16 polygons.
+We show that it is also self-similar and equal to $\Xcal_\Phi$.
+Around 40 exercises are included in the chapter.
+Their solutions are gathered at the end of the chapter in Section~\ref{sec:exosolutions}.

 Algorithms to find marker tiles and compute the Rauzy induction of $\Z^2$-rotations are provided as well as the SageMath code to reproduce the computations.